agraef/midizap/README.md

 ShuttlePRO was originally written in 2013 by Eric Messick.
 This version of the program is based on Albert Graef's [fork][agraef/ShuttlePRO] of the program, so it has all of the translation features of the original program, but also offers Jack MIDI support and various other useful improvements, such as additional command line options and the ability to detect applications using their `WM_CLASS` property (in addition to window titles).

 midizap provides you with a way to hook up just about any MIDI controller and use it to translate MIDI input to X keyboard and mouse events in order to control your favorite multimedia applications, such as audio and video editors, digital audio workstation (DAW) programs and the like.
-Moreover, midizap can also be used to output translated MIDI data, which is useful, e.g., if the target application supports MIDI, but can't work directly with your controller because of protocol incompatibilities.
+It can also be used to output translated MIDI data, so that it functions as a MIDI mapper.
+This is useful if the target application supports MIDI, but can't work directly with your controller because of protocol incompatibilities.
+In particular, you can use midizap to turn a MIDI controller with enough faders and buttons into a Mackie-compatible mixing device, which should work with pretty much any DAW program out there.

 In other words, as long as the target application can be controlled with simple keyboard shortcuts and/or MIDI commands, midizap should be able to make it work with your controller.

 [nanosyzygy/ShuttlePRO]: https://github.com/nanosyzygy/ShuttlePRO
 [agraef/ShuttlePRO]: https://github.com/agraef/ShuttlePRO